keymetrics/keymetrics.github.io/docs/pm2/app-declaration.md

   - maximum

     `"instances": 0` means that we will launch the maximum processes possible according to the numbers of CPUs (cluster mode)

   - array

     `args`, `node_args` and `ignore_watch` could be type of `Array` (e.g.: `"args": ["--toto=heya coco", "-d", "1"]`) or `string` (e.g.: `"args": "--to='heya coco' -d 1"`)

+Once you declared this file, you will now just need to specify your Cloud Provider to start this file.